PROPER PREPARATION PREVENTS POOR PERFORMANCE

 Wait at least 24 hours before bringing furniture back into a freshly painted room.
 Allow 30 days before washing.

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Woodland Hills call Bill Daffron Painting at (818) 269-2259.
+For more tips on painting your residential or commercial property in Thousand Oaks call Bill Daffron Painting at (818) 269-2259.